-There have been no visible smoke emissions at Ahuroa as a result of exercising consent 7746-1 during the current reporting period.
+There were no visible smoke emissions at Ahuroa as a result of exercising consent 7746-1 during the current reporting period.

-Complaints Received relating to Ahuroa Gas Storage
+Complaints received relating to Ahuroa Gas Storage

-No complaints were received as a result of any flaring events or smoke emissions at Ahuroa during the current reporting period.
+No complaints were received as a result of any flaring events or smoke emissions at Ahuroa during the reporting period.